Something went wrong

 Electricity use for home heating in Sussex

 Electric heat pump systems for home heating are gaining popularity in Sussex.
-Since 2016, the number of homes heating with electricity increased from 423,650 to 617,773, a 46% change.
+Since 2023, the number of homes heating with electricity shot up from 606,537 to 617,773, a 2% change.

 Adoption of solar home heating systems in Sussex

 Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Today, 11,798 homes in Sussex are heated with active solar arrays.
-This is a 267% gain from 2016, when 3,212 homes used active solar heating.
+This is a 26% gain from 2023, when 9,388 homes incorporated active solar heating.

 Sussex County Heating Oil Trends